-Shelby County Schools strives for a working environment that is free from sexual, racial, ethnic, and religious harassment.
+Memphis-Shelby County Schools strives for a working environment that is free from sexual, racial, ethnic, and religious harassment.
 Harassment activities exhibited through disparaging conduct or communication that is sexual, racial, ethnic, or religious in nature will not be tolerated.
 The following guidelines are set forth to ensure an appropriate working environment.

 Harassment is unwelcome conduct based on race, color, religion, sex (including pregnancy), national origin, age (40 or older), disability or genetic information.
-Conduct where
+Harassment is unwelcome conduct based on race, color, religion, sex (including pregnancy), national origin, age (40 or older), disability or genetic information.

-- Unreasonably interfere with an individual's work or performance; - Create an intimidating, hostile or offensive work environment; - 3.
+- Unreasonably interfere with an individual's work or performance; - 2.
+Create an intimidating, hostile or offensive work environment: - 3.
 Imply that submission to such conduct is made an explicit or implicit term of employment; or - 4.
 Imply that submission to or rejection of such conduct will be used as a basis for an employment decision affecting the harassed employee.

-SCS is firmly committed to a workplace free from harassment, bullying and/or abusive conduct.
+MSCS is firmly committed to a workplace free from harassment, bullying and/or abusive conduct.
 Abusive conduct can be defined as actions or words that endanger or harm another employee or result in other employees having a reasonable belief that they are in danger.
 Such actions may include:

-- Injuring another person physically; - Behavior that creates a reasonable fear of injury in another; - Possessing, brandishing, or using a weapon that is not required for work while on district premises or doing district business; - Intentionally damaging property; - Threatening to injure an individual or to damage property; - Verbal and non-verbal threatening or intimidating in person, through electronic communication or by phone; - Committing injurious acts motivated by or related to domestic violence or sexual harassment; and - Retaliating against any employee who in good faith, reports a violation of this policy.
+- Injuring another person physically; - Behavior that creates a reasonable fear of injury in another; - Possessing, brandishing, or using a weapon that is not required for work while on district premises or doing district business; - Intentionally damaging property; - Threatening to injure an individual or to damage property; - Verbal and non-verbal threatening or intimidating in person, through electronic communication or by phone; - Committing injurious acts motivated by or related to

+- domestic violence or sexual harassment; and - Retaliating against any employee who in good faith, reports a violation of this policy.